somaftees/monty/README.md

 -------------------

 ## Usage
- All files should be compiled with `gcc -Wall -Werror -Wextra -pedantic *.c -o monty`.
+ All files should be compiled with :
+    $ gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty

 **Usage:** `monty file`